rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 ## The pairing

-In the case that the interviewee brought their own laptop, the next few minutes will be spent waiting for *git*, *npm*, *IntelliJ* or about every tool needed to setup the code base and run the tests, so I take this time to explain the interviewee that the next hour is not about getting things done or finishing the task (**!**), but about seeing how our collaboration works out and how they approach the problem in a pairing setup.
+In the case that the interviewee brought their own laptop, the next few minutes will be spent waiting for *git*, *npm*, *IntelliJ* or about every tool needed to set up the code base and run the tests, so I take this time to explain the interviewee that the next hour is not about getting things done or finishing the task (**!**), but about seeing how our collaboration works out and how they approach the problem in a pairing setup.
 There is no need to be mysterious about this - quite the opposite!
 The more explicitly you lay out your expectations, the more comfortable the interviewee is going to be with showing their best.

 Not everyone is used to pairing, so it's important for me to explain that I'm their partner in this and that I'm looking to have discussions with them, not quiz them on the task.
 I will answer every question they will have and should I be at a loss too, it's completely fine for us to resort to *StackOverflow*.